apache/fluo-website/tour/scanning.md

 title: Scanning
 ---

-In some situations you may want to read a range of data instead of specific rows and columns.
-For this case Fluo supports [creating scanners][scanner] over ranges.
+In some situations, you may want to read a range of data instead of specific rows and columns.
+For this case, Fluo supports [creating scanners][scanner] over ranges.
 These scanners implement Java Iterable and can be used with foreach loops.
 Scanners also support reading a subset of columns within a range.

 To specify a range, Fluo has a simple POJO called [Span].
 The name was chosen so it would not